 Take part in a trial

-A clinical trial is a research study that uses people to find new ways to improve health.
-They are vital to the development of NHS care and to ensuring that the next generation of patients receives the best, most effective and most advanced treatment and care possible.
-This new knowledge relies on current patients and members of the public to volunteer to take part.
+A clinical trial is a research study that uses people to find new ways to improve healthcare.
+Trials are vital to the development of the quality and effectiveness of the health and social care that patients receive.
+Clinical trials help to provide the answers to the health problems we have today and ensure that the next generation of patients will receive better care.
+Creating this new knowledge relies on current patients and members of the public volunteering to take part.

 Clinical trials can:

 - test new treatments to see if they help with certain diseases or conditions better than the current treatments

 - test treatments or lifestyle changes to see if they prevent or lower the chance of getting certain diseases

 - test new ways of finding out if people have certain diseases

 Clinical trials that test new treatments, such as medicines, fall into one of three types.
 The type of trial depends on its goal and how much testing the treatment has already had.